Biology (BIOL)

 Restrictions: Graduate level students may not enroll.

 A study of the fundamental process of the animal systems.
-With laboratory section.
+This course will cover physiological processes of animals from the molecular to organismal and population levels.
+Concurrent laboratory participation is required.
 TSI Restriction(s): Reading, Math, and Writing

 Restrictions: Graduate level students may not enroll.